• Skip to primary navigation

 Thermomix Instructions

-• Wash and dry the Thermomix bowl.
+• Wash and dry the Thermomix bowl – this is very important!

-• Scrape down the sides of the bowl and remove the butterfly and add the vanilla extract, hot water and cornflour mixture to the bowl and mix on Speed 3 for 5 seconds.
+• Scrape down the sides of the bowl and remove the butterfly attachment.
+Add the vanilla extract, hot water and cornflour mixture prepared earlier to Thermomix bowl.
+Mix for 5 seconds, speed 3.

 To decorate